BertrandServin/website/content/project/recombination/index.md

 ---
 title: Evolution of recombination
-summary: An example of using the in-built project page.
+summary: What are the genetic determinisms of recombination ?
+How does it evolve ?
 tags:
 - Recombination
 date: "2016-04-27T00:00:00Z"